Get

 While a wet, cold nose is typical, a dry nose doesn’t necessarily mean a dog is sick.
 When dogs sleep and aren’t regularly licking their face, a warmer, drier nose isn’t uncommon.
 Individuals also differ in this area, with some dogs having drier noses than others, so it’s essential to establish what’s standard for your pup.

-A dry nose with accompanying signs of illness or discomfort should be cause for concern and require a call to your vet.
+A dry nose with accompanying signs of illness or discomfort should be cause for concern and require a call to a vet.
 Likewise, an overly wet nose with substantial drainage or thicker, yellow mucous can also be troubling, indicating a respiratory infection.

 Though some breeds, like brachycephalic dogs, are more prone to dry noses, several environmental factors and physical issues can also come into play.
 The following are a few reasons your dog might have a dry nose.